 Rocca is a more casual Italian bistro by the poolside offering real Italian specialities by Chef Marco Cherubini who worked in Rome for over a decade so authenticity is guaranteed.

-The Grill is more eclectic and the site for breakfast as well as absolutely sumptuous brunches and lunches which include all the traditional Arabian dishes.
+Santa Monica Breakfast Club is more eclectic and the site for breakfast as well as absolutely sumptuous brunches and lunches which include all the traditional Arabian dishes.
 Try the mouthwatering shish kebab cooked on a real charcoal grill.
 Dessert lovers will be in heaven when they see the buffet.

 The Dunes bar offers a large selection of wines and spirits in a cool environment and if you get peckish or want gifts, there is Biscotti selling beautiful chocolates, cookies, bakery and coffee.